-• UMD Shuttle: http://www.transportation.umd.edu/shuttle.html
+• UMD Shuttle:

-UMD Shuttle operates on approximately 19 routes extending into communities neighboring the campus.
+The UMD Shuttle operates on approximately 19 routes extending into communities neighboring the campus.
 This service is free and requires University IDs to board the shuttle.

-Note: When you arrive, most likely, a lot of bus services would not be in service because the majority of UMD students would not be back to campus.
-The routes may not seem comprehensive at the very beginning of the semester but resume to full service soon enough.
-Be sure to check again once the semester begins.
+NextBus is a useful app to track shuttle and Metrobus in real-time.
+Note: When you arrive, likely, some of UMD's bus routes will not be in service and others may be operating on lighter summer schedules.
+The routes may not seem comprehensive during this time but will resume full service once the Fall semester begins.

-• Metrorail: http://www.wmata.com/
+• Metrorail:

-The Washington Metrorail provides safe and reliable transportation around the Washington, D.C. metropolitan area, making it possible for College Park students to travel anywhere on the system.
+The Washington Metrorail provides safe and reliable transportation around the Washington, D.C. metropolitan area (parts of Maryland, Washington D.C., and Virginia), making it possible for College Park students to travel anywhere on the system by train.
+You will need to purchase a SmartTrip card at a metro station to pay your Metro fare.